-- 1. The name/position of the person(s) with authority and responsibility for implementing the program. - 2.
-A system for ensuring that employees comply with safe and healthful work practices, which may include, but not be limited to: - a.
-Recognition of employees who follow safe and healthful work practices - (cf. 4156.2/4256.2/4356.2 Awards and Recognition) - b.
+- 1. The name/position of the person(s) with authority and responsibility for implementing the program - 2.
+A system for ensuring that employees comply with safe and healthful work practices, which may include, but are not limited to: - a.
+Recognition of employees who follow safe and healthful work practices - b.
 Training and retraining programs - c.
-Disciplinary actions - (cf. 4218 Dismissal/Suspension/Disciplinary Action) - (cf. 4118 Suspension/Disciplinary Action) - 3.
-A system for communicating with employees, in a form readily understandable by all employees, on matters related to occupational health and safety, including provisions designed to encourage employees to report hazards at the worksite without fear of reprisal.
-The communications system may include, but not be limited to: - a.
+Disciplinary actions - 3.
+A system for communicating with employees in a form readily understandable by all employees on matters related to occupational health and safety, including provisions designed to encourage employees to report hazards at the worksite without fear of reprisal.
+The communications system may include, but is not limited to: - a.
 Meetings - b.
 Training programs - c.
 Posting - d.
 Written communications - e.
 A system of anonymous notification by employees about hazards - f.
 A labor/management safety and health committee - 4.
 Procedures for identifying and evaluating workplace hazards, including scheduled periodic inspections to identify unsafe conditions and work practices.
 Such inspections shall be made: - a.
 Whenever new substances, processes, procedures, or equipment that represents a new occupational safety or health hazard is introduced into the workplace - b.
-Whenever the district is made aware of a new or previously unrecognized hazard - (cf. 3514 Environmental Safety) - (cf. 3514.1 Hazardous Substances) - 5.
-A procedure for investigating occupational injury or illness. - 6.
-Methods and/or procedures for correcting unsafe or unhealthful conditions, work practices, and work procedures in a timely manner, based on the severity of the hazard, when the hazard is observed or discovered.
+Whenever the district is made aware of a new or previously unrecognized hazard - 5.
+A procedure for investigating occupational injury or illness - 6.
+Methods and/or procedures for correcting unsafe or unhealthful conditions, work practices, and work procedures in a timely manner, based on the severity of the hazard, when the hazard is observed or discovered

-When an imminent hazard exists which cannot be immediately abated without endangering employee(s) and/or property, these procedures shall call for the removal of all exposed staff from the area except those necessary to correct the hazardous condition.
-Employees needed to correct the condition shall be provided necessary safeguards.
+When an imminent hazard exists that cannot be immediately abated without endangering employee(s) and/or property, these procedures shall call for the removal of all exposed staff from the area except those necessary to correct the hazardous condition.
+Employees needed to correct the condition shall be provided with the necessary safeguards.